Prime Blues: Reception

-Prime Blues reached the #1 Top Blues Album on the Roots Music Report which tracks American Roots Music radio airplay in 2018.
-It entered the RMR charts on October 6, 2018, charting in at #35.
-Since Oct 13, 2018, Prime Blues has remained in the top 10 Blues Albums according to RMR and as of January 12, 2019 was the #2 Blues album and #1 Contemporary Blues album.
+Prime Blues reached the No. 1 Top Blues Album on the Roots Music Report which tracks American Roots Music radio airplay in 2018.
+It entered the RMR charts on October 6, 2018, charting in at No. 35.
+Since Oct 13, 2018, Prime Blues has remained in the top 10 Blues Albums according to RMR and as of January 12, 2019 was the No. 2 Blues album and No. 1 Contemporary Blues album.
 As of May 20, 2019, Prime Blues has been on the Roots Music Report chart for 33 weeks.
 Even though released in September 2018, Prime Blues finished as the 16th most played Contemporary Blues album for 2018 according to RMR.

 Prime Blues was a Silver Medal Winner in the Global Music Awards in 2018.

 "Two Bad Dreams" from the Prime Blues won second place in the International Songwriting Competition in the Blues category from over 19,000 entries.

 "Give It Up" the first track from Prime Blues was a finalist in the 2018 UK Songwriting Contest in the Jazz/Blues category.

 Prime Blues was first reviewed September 6, 2018 by Rick Bowen and published in the NorthWest Music Scene magazine.

 Album reviews especially noted Allchin's songwriting, musicianship, and guitar technique.